The 2023 Tour de France will start on Saturday July 1st, with the opening stage of the tour setting off from Bilbao, Spain.

 If you’re wondering what channel is the Tour de France on the wonder no more.
 Eurosport hold the broadcast rights for the Tour once again so will cover all of the action on TV and via their online streaming service.
 Therefore, the best way for British cycling fans to watch Tour de France live online is via Eurosport’s streaming service.

 ITV Sport will also provide a Tour de France live stream through the ITV hub as well as producing their top class highlights package in the evening if you are unable to catch the racing live.
-The bookmakers don’t currently have the rights to produce any Tour de France stream options for 2020 but that will hopefully change in the years to come.
+The bookmakers don’t currently have the rights to produce any Tour de France stream options but that will hopefully change in the years to come.

 Tour de France FAQs

 If you watch a Tour de France live stream you'll hear the phrase 'general classification' a lot.
 Simply put, it is the Tour's main competition, ranking the riders by their overall time for the race so far.
 At the end, the man with the quickest time wins the Tour de France.